Alfro/alfro/README.md

 ### Heya, I'm Alfro! 👋

-I'm not very active around here, but feel free to snoop around my repos!
+I love coding and tinkering with cool projects when I get the chance.
+Feel free to snoop around!

 I can also be found at:
  - LinkedIn: [linkedin.com/in/alfonso-rodriguez-pereira](https://www.linkedin.com/in/alfonso-rodriguez-pereira/)